2006 New Bedford gay bar shooting and manhunt: Attack

 About midnight on February2, 2006, Robida entered Puzzles Lounge, a popular gay bar in New Bedford, Massachusetts, 50 mi south of Boston.
 Robida, dressed in black, proceeded to order a drink using a fake ID indicating that he was 23 years old.
 After he downed his first drink, he asked the bartender if the lounge was a gay bar.
 The bartender confirmed it was.
 After a second drink, Robida swung a hatchet at a patron's head, injuring him.
 Other patrons tackled him and relieved him of the weapon.
-Robida opened fire with his handgun and wounded at least three more people.
+Robida then opened fire with his handgun and wounded three people.
 Police treated the incident as a hate crime, and Robida was sought by police for three counts of attempted murder.

 Robida fled the scene in a green 1999 Pontiac Grand Am to Charleston, West Virginia, where he was joined by Jennifer Rena Bailey and drove southwest.
 It has been reported that Robida lived with Bailey in West Virginia in 2004.
 It is unclear whether Bailey joined him willingly or if she was abducted.